iik1997/iik1997.github.io/_posts/2016-11-9-Post-Zero.md

 at Heidelberg Uni a couple of days ago.
 There was an interesting and revealing presentation on 'sentiment analysis' using different Neural Network architectures.
-At some point we ended up disucssing 'what to read?' to learn the fundamentals behind the Neural Nets.
+At some point we found ourselves discussing 'what to read?' to learn the fundamentals behind the Neural Nets.